5 Consistent Backup with N2WS

 By default, snapshots taken using N2WS are Crash-consistent.
 When you back up an EC2 instance at a certain time, and later want to restore this instance from backup, it will start the same as a physical machine booting after a power outage.
 The file system and any other applications using EBS volumes were not prepared or even aware that a backup was taking place, so they may have been in the middle of an operation or transaction.

-Being in the middle of a transaction implies that this backup will not be consistent, but, this is not the case.
+Being in the middle of a transaction implies that this backup will not be consistent, but this is not the case.
 Most modern applications that deal with important business data are built for robustness.
 A modern database, be it MySQL, PostgreSQL, Oracle, or SQL Server, has transaction logs.
 Transaction logs are kept separately from the data itself, and you can always play the logs to get to a specific consistent point in time.
 A database can start after a crash and use transaction logs to get to the most recent consistent state.
 NTFS in Windows and EXT3 in Linux have implemented journaling, which is not unlike transaction logs in databases.

 5.2 Application-Consistent Backup